 You’ll stay in the volunteer/intern house, which is situated in Nature’s Valley about 1km from the office and 1km from the local (and only) shop.
 It’s a 4 bedroom wooden structure and you’ll most likely be sharing a room with another intern or one of our current volunteers.
-There are two house managers and Chewy the dog, who likes to live up to his name and try to help out.
+The house currently has two permanent staff members, Brittany and Mardre, and Chewbaca 'Chewie' the dog, who likes to live up to his name.
 There are plenty of facilities including an open plan lounge/kitchen where you can cook your meals, a braai out back and washing machine and tumble dryer for you to do your laundry while you’re with us.
-There is no internet or landline at the house, though you’re welcome to head to the office outside working hours to use the wifi there.
+There is no internet or landline at the house, though you’re welcome to head to the office outside working hours to use the WIFI there.

 Why we do it: